 Most detoxifications take between seven and 10 days.
-During that time, patients will be safe and comfortable in our inpatient facility.
+During that time, patients will be safe and comfortable in our facility.
 We work toward detoxification through medically-monitored and safe, secure help.

 The length of stay will depend on mental, emotional, and physical needs as well as behavioral, mental, and medical health conditions.
 Your history of addiction will also be evaluated and used to determine the length of stay.